jschuh/klipper-macros/README.md

   * Schedules a heater adjustment at the specified layer change.
 See [`SET_HEATER_SCALING`](#set_heater_scaling) for additional arguments.

-***Layer Triggers Note:** If any triggers cause an exception the current print will abort.
-The convenience macros above validate their arguments as much as is possible to reduce the chances of an aborted print, but they cannot entirely eliminate the risk of a macro doig something that aborts the print.
+> **Note:** If any triggers cause an exception the current print will
+> abort.
+The convenience macros above validate their arguments as much as is
+> possible to reduce the chances of an aborted print, but they cannot entirely
+> eliminate the risk of a macro doig something that aborts the print.

 ### Park